Living Kidney Donation

 Living donation can enhance the quality of life of the kidney recipient and be an extremely rewarding experience for the donor.
 However, as with any major surgery, kidney donation involves risks and recovery.
 It is essential that potential donors be educated about the donation process and carefully consider the physical, emotional and financial impact of donation before deciding if donation is a good choice for them.

 People with kidney failure have several treatment choices.
 While dialysis can replace basic kidney functions, most people find chronic dialysis to be very limiting.

 Transplantation is the preferred treatment for most patients with kidney failure; most transplant recipients lead a more active, less restricted and longer life than patients who remain on dialysis.
 Unfortunately, the waiting times for a transplant from a "deceased donor" are getting longer every year.
 Being able to receive a transplant from a living donor may allow recipients to be transplanted faster and these transplants tend to last longer than transplants from a deceased donor.

 If you feel donation is a good choice for you, the next step is to talk with your recipient: Both of you need to feel comfortable proceeding.
 If both you and your recipient wish to start the living donor process, you can call the OHSU Transplant Office and ask to speak with the living donor assistant.
-Alternatively, you can print and complete these forms and mail, fax or email them to the attention of the living donor assistant.
+Alternatively, you can print and complete the forms below and mail, fax or email them to the attention of the living donor assistant.
+If you are interested in Non-Directed, "Good Samaritan" or "Anonymous" donation, call the OHSU Transplant office and ask to speak with the living donor assistant.